cleverlzc/lzcgit/readme.txt

 Creating a new branch is quick and simple

 =======
-Creating a new branch is quick. and merge
+Creating a new branch is quick.and merge.
 >>>>>>> dev